 Your turn: What do you think of our Mochi recipe?

-Did you enjoy reading this page?
+Did you enjoy reading this article?
 Would you like to leave some feedback, or just make a suggestion?
-I'm always glad to hear what more you'd like to see here!
+I'm always glad to hear about what you'd like to see here!

 © 2011 Chazz